Conservation

 • Implementing proper planting and maintenance practices that are increasing soil organic matter and improving water infiltration.

 Forests are vitally important for sustaining life on Earth and play a major role in the fight against climate change.
 Investing in land restoration is critical for improving livelihoods, reducing vulnerabilities, and reducing risks for the economy.
-FFC embraces a Life on Land approach and is committed to act responsibility via our operations, sustainable forest management, soil improvement and sustainable water resource use.
+FFC embraces a Life on Land approach and is committed to act sustainably with regard to water usage, soil improvement, and biodiversity.